Liverpool Road, Longton, Preston, Practice ID - P81040, PR4 5HA

 Out of Hours: 111

-PLEASE BRING PHOTO ID AND PROOF OF CURRENT ADDRESS INTO THE SURGERY TO REGISTER FOR GP ONLINE SERVICES
+PLEASE SHOW PHOTO ID AND PROOF OF CURRENT ADDRESS AT RECEPTION TO REGISTER FOR GP ONLINE SERVICES

-GP online services allow you to access a range of services via your computer, mobile or tablet.
+GP online services allow you to access a range of services via your computer, mobile phone or tablet

 book certain appointments online